ecomba/blog/_posts/2023-12-18-agile-theatre.md

 tags: agility development values
 ---

-> “Your values create your internal compass that can navigate how you make decisions in your life.”
+> Your values create your internal compass that can navigate how you make decisions in your life.
 >
 > ~ Roy T. Bennett